In the last ten years, PPAF has successfully laid the foundations of a vibrant and

 to significantly improve the quality of community organizations in terms of inclusion,

 sustainability, effectiveness, and depth of coverage.
 This is manifested in the

 move away from project-based criteria to an integrated, appropriately sequenced,

-training events and developed a grassroots network of over 297,000 community organizations.
+skill development and managerial training events and developed a grassroots network

 The journey that began in 2000 is far from over.
 In order to keep serving communities,

 PPAF has yet to achieve many more milestones.
 Through a constant process of innovation;